dfilan/daniels_tiny_reversi_bot/README.md

 Simple reversi bot.

-How to play: compile src/Main.hs
+How to play: execute `cabal run`

-Biggest TODO: figure out how to use cabal to install random-fu-0.2.7.7, so that my code actually compiles
+Biggest TODO: figure out why code is so slow

 TODO: improve heuristic.
 Ideas:
-- compare 'locked tokens', i.e. those tokens that can't be taken from you.
 - think about odd vs even number of successive takes across a line.
   - maybe parity until you get a corner?
 - focus on things of length >= 3